Sudo-JHare/IggyAPI/README.md

    ```
    Confirm that `fastapi`, `uvicorn`, `requests`, `sqlalchemy`, and other required packages are listed.

+##Build the Docker Image

+Ensure you are in the project directory where the Dockerfile is located.
+Build the Docker image using:
+ - docker build -t iggyapi:latest .

+This creates an image named iggyapi with the latest tag.

+##Run the Docker Container

+Start a container from the built image, mapping port 8000 on your host to port 8000 in the container:
+ - docker run -d -p 8000:8000 -e PORT=8000 -v C:/git/IggyApi/instance:/app/instance iggyapi:latest

+-d: Runs the container in detached mode.
+-p 8000:8000: Maps port 8000 of the container to port 8000 on your host.
+--name iggyapi-container: Names the container for easy reference.

+Verify the Container is Running:Check the status of the container:
+docker ps

+You should see iggyapi-container listed as running.

 ## Running IggyAPI

 1. **Start the Server**: